AliKhomami/Gitigar/README.md

 # Gitigar
 Gitigar is an Open source worldbuilding application.
-It helps Writers, Game developers and Movie Directors to add, edit, remove, monitor and orgenize elements like Characters, locations etc. and also world settings in their stories.
+It helps Writers, Game developers and Movie creators to add, edit, remove, monitor and orgenize elements like Characters, locations etc. and also world settings in their stories.

 ___
 ### Naming